Boeing knocks out a profit for the first time since 2019

 Boeing earned $567 million in the second quarter, compared with a $2.4 billion loss a year ago.

 Industry analysts had expected a sizeable loss.
-Boeing Co. shares were up about 5% in afternoon trading Wednesday.
+Boeing Co. shares ended regular trading up 4% on Wednesday.

 The return of the troubled 737 Max jet after two deadly crashes is key to Boeing's rebound.
 The company delivered 79 commercial planes in the quarter — including 47 Maxes — compared with 20 a year earlier.
 Deliveries are an important source of cash for Boeing because that's when airlines usually pay the bulk of the price for a new plane.